madaster/madaster.github.io/gb/en/get-started/enrich-objects-with-material-and-product-databases.md

 The following options become available in the bottom of the page:
 1. A "Link"-tool to link elements missing material information or not linked with a database.
 (See: Manual matching process in Madaster).
-2. A "writing" tool where you can change/add building numbers, Feedstock input and output, and detachability.
+2. A "Writing" tool where you can change/add building numbers, Feedstock input and output, and detachability.
 3. An "Unlinking-tool" to unlink elements that wrongfully mapped with a database.
 4. An "Include and "Exclude"-tool to exclude elements that shouldn’t be a part of the calculations (eg. Air) or wrongfully Excluded elements can be ‘Included’ again.